Valmet Automotive

 Valmet Automotive is a Finnish contract manufacturer and supplier of roof, and kinematic systems.

+Company is a trusted partner for industrializing future technologies across automotive, defense, and other high-tech industrial sectors.

-Valmet Automotive has manufactured over 1.8 million vehicles at its headquarters in Uusikaupunki, Finland.
+Valmet Automotive has manufactured over 1.9 million vehicles at its headquarters in Uusikaupunki, Finland.
 Its largest shareholders are the Finnish state 79% and the investment company Pontos Group, holding a 21% stake.